ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Part 1: Segment users

+During this phase, you determine what policies are needed, make a list of segments to define, and then define your segments.

 ### Determine what policies are needed

 Make a list of information barrier policies needed for your organization.
 You can use information barrier policies to: